appac/cornelius/README.md

 Cornelius lets you grab data from MLB's `/lookup/json` routes.

-All the data that Cornelius can get you is property of MLB Advanced Media, and subject to their [usage terms](http://gdx.mlb.com/components/copyright.txt).
+All of the team and player data Cornelius returns is property of MLB Advanced Media, and subject to their [usage terms](http://gdx.mlb.com/components/copyright.txt).

 # Install
 ```sh